neskk/PoGo-Proxies/README.md

  * Python 2
  * Multi-threaded proxy checker
  * HTTP and SOCKS protocols
+ * Test if proxies are anonimous
- * Output final proxy list in several formats (e.g. KinanCity proxy format)
+ * Output final proxy list in several formats

 ## Documentation
 More documentation will be added soon...